IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/01_igGrid_Updating_Migrating_To_The_New_Updating.md

 When editing a column with a multiline text editor, the end-user should now use ALT+ENTER key combination to insert a new line and ENTER to submit the changes as normal.

+Changes in the editors architecture and its implication on the integration between the editors and igGridUpdating resulted in the `valueChanged` event for the editors to fire on every character input by the end-user instead of when the editor detects blur.

 ### <a id="option-changes"></a> Option changes